Last updated on June 4th, 2019 at 04:57 pm

-At Olustee, a state park near Lake City, that history comes alive next weekend when Florida’s largest Civil War battle, the Battle of Olustee, will be re-enacted, with gun smoke, booming cannons and cavalry.
+At Olustee, a state park near Lake City, that history comes alive each year when Florida’s largest Civil War battle, the Battle of Olustee, is re-enacted, with gun smoke, booming cannons and cavalry.

 The original pitted 10,000 cavalry, infantry and artillery troops against each other in a five-hour battle in a pine forest near Olustee, 13 miles east of Lake City and 50 miles west of Jacksonville.

-The battle is expected to attract as many as 2,500 re-enactors from around the country and 25,000 viewers, according to Jeff Grzelak, a re-enactor from Orlando who has been at every Battle of Olustee, he says, “except the one in 1864.”
+The annual battle is expected to attract as many as 2,000 re-enactors from around the country and 25,000 viewers, according to Jeff Grzelak, a re-enactor from Orlando who has been at every Battle of Olustee, he says, “except the one in 1864.”

-The weekend of living history activities includes exhibits, parades, period music concerts as well as restaging the battle for the 38th time.
+The weekend of living history activities includes exhibits, parades, period music concerts as well as restaging the battle.

 Olustee isn’t a particularly famous battle; only Civil War buffs probably have heard of it.